Alexander technique and scientific research

 What are the authors findings about the clinical and cost-effectiveness of the treatment?
 Watch this video to find out (2 of 2).

-Some other research on chronic back pain and neck pain
+Other research on chronic pain

 The positive results of the ATEAM trial on back pain led to further scientific and medical interest in the Alexander technique.
 Some of the most important research is listed below.